3DCdsc/Intro_to_Git_Workshop/stuff.md

 Step 1: Go to [this page](https://github.com/join) in any web browser

-Step 2: Enter all your personal details: your desired username, email Id and Password
+Step 2: Enter all your personal details: your desired username, email Id and Password and hit "Sign up for GitHub"
 <div style="text-align:center"><img src="images/personal.PNG" /></div>

-Step 3: Click the "Create a free account" button and complete any CAPTCHA puzzle you are asked to complete
+Step 3: Click the Complete any CAPTCHA puzzle you are asked to complete and hit "Join a Free Plan"
 <div style="text-align:center"><img src="images/captcha.PNG" /></div>

 Step 4: Select all your preferences